axelson/dep_viz/README.md

 Main things to remember:
 - The arrow head size is proportional to the stroke width
 - The arrow head is drawn with a svg marker element

+TODO:
+- [ ] Click on a node to keep it selected
+- [ ] Show a list of files on the left
+- [ ] Allow filtering in the list of files

+Future:
+- Configurable node coloring based on filename prefix

+Ideas:
+- can you click on a node and give it gravity put the selected node at the top and then the rest will hang down based on how many jumps they are away